jzonthemtn/hashitalks2021-terraform-nlp/README.md

 # ML Models from Training to Serving: A Terraform Journey

 This repository contains the code for the [HashiTalks 2021](https://events.hashicorp.com/hashitalks2021) presentation.

+## Summary

-This project facilitates the automated training and serving of NLP NER models on AWS.
+This project facilitates the automated training and serving of NLP named-entity recognition models on AWS.

-## Presentation Abstract
+### Presentation Abstract

 As machine learning becomes more pervasive across industries the need to automate the deployment of the required infrastructure becomes even more important.
 The ability to efficiently and automatically provision infrastructure for modeling training, evaluation, and serving becomes an important component of a successful ML pipeline